 Instructor Positions in Mathematical Sciences

-The Department of Mathematical Sciences at IUPUI invites applications for three part-time instructor positions to begin August 1, 2018.
-Responsibilities include: teaching a maximum of 9 credit hours each semester typically in math for elementary and secondary education, statistics, college algebra, or calculus sequences; and service to the Department.
+The Department of Mathematical Sciences at IUPUI invites applications for three part-time instructor positions to begin August 1, 2019.
+Responsibilities include: teaching a maximum of 9 credit hours each semester typically in math for introductory and developmental math courses.

 As one of the largest academic units on campus serving more than 13,000 students each year, the Department is central to the mission of IUPUI to advance the State of Indiana and the intellectual growth of its citizens to the highest levels.
 The Department, with a faculty of 52, offers programs of study leading to Purdue University B.S, M.S., and Ph.D. degrees, including a Ph.D. in Mathematics with specialization in Pure Math, Applied Math or Mathematical Statistics, an M.S. in Applied Statistics and a B.S. in Mathematics with concentration in Pure Math, Applied Math, Actuarial Science or Math Education.
 The Department also offers a Ph.D. degree in biostatistics in collaboration with the Departments of Biostatistics in the IU School of Public Health and the IU School of Medicine.